One of the most amazing places to travel in Cambodia is Angkor Wat. Angkor Wat is located in Siem Reap and is a fascinating place to travel to.

 Many people may be surprised at how old Angkor Wat is.
 But the Khmer empire was a compelling period in Cambodian history.
 During the time of Angkor Wat, the Khmer empire stretched as far away as the Yunnan Province in Southern China to Vietnam to present-day Myanmar.

-To understand how powerful the Khmer empire, you only need to visit present-day Angkor Wat in Cambodia to see the majesty of this temple; the Khmer empire had so much wealth and power that they could build impressive structures like Angkor Wat.
+To understand how powerful the Khmer empire was, you only need to visit present-day Angkor Wat in Cambodia to see the majesty of this temple; the Khmer empire had so much wealth and power that they could build impressive structures like Angkor Wat.

 The Angkor area and Angkor empire’s power peak was during the 11th to 13th centuries; at this time, Angkor Wat was one of the world’s largest urban centers.
 Countries from all over Asia would flock to Angkor.